 Each customer has its individual nuances that set it apart from all others.
-Such information should be recorded in their profiles so everyone has access to it.
+Such information should be recorded in their customer management profiles so everyone has access to it.
 Agents should be encouraged to make notes of any little details they come across that may be important later.
 These include a customer's preferred method of contact, important names within their business, unique software issues and more.
 Even if a current rep thinks such topics aren't worthy of writing down, that information could greatly help the next agent working with that particular customer.
 Your business should let everyone know to record such details through department-wide communication and by providing collaboration software with information-sharing capabilities.
 However, it's important to make sure these communications do not sound like a new initiative that takes up time and resources.
 Rather, the directive to maintain company profiles should sound like a smooth transition into the company's culture and values.

 Internal chat and social communities